Arkhamtectures/FarmacyFood/ADRs/002 Event Bus.md

 ## Context

 The analytics sub-system requires a reliable and scalable event bus that also enables full de-coupling of event producers and consumers.

 ## Decision

-We will go with AWS EventBridge
+We will go with AWS EventBridge for the event bus in the analytics sub-system architecture.

 ## Consequences

-**Positive:** Other sub-systems need not concern with analytic needs.
-Adding new sub-systems or interaction types will be easier
+**Positive:** Serverless, Implicit scalability, Routing enables complete decoupling of producers and consumers.
+Pricing is $1.00 per million events per month.
+Assuming 10 million events, the cost will only be $10 per month

 **Negative:**

-**Risks:** Development team needs to be experienced with designing and developing event driven system
+**Risks:**

-**Bonus Features:** If any
+**Bonus Features:**